On-the-Fly Fusion of Large Language Models and Machine Translation: Analysis

 \subsection{Domain Prompting}

 The flexibility of LLM prompting can be used to add more descriptive task-specific instructions to improve quality \cite{pmlr-v202-zhang23m}.
 Here, we prompt for domain (TED talks and patents).

-\autoref{tab:domain.prompt} shows the additional domain information does not guarantee better LLM quality.
-For the TED-100 test set, ensembling sees a 0.2 improvement from an 0.5 LLM increase.
-Ensembling with or without the domain outperforms either the MT and LLM models alone.
-For the TED, the LLM is stronger than the MT, in contrast to our main results.
-This highlights the different strengths of each paradigm---the ensemble leverages both.
+\autoref{tab:domain.prompt} shows that additional domain information does not guarantee better LLM quality.
+For the TED-100 test set, ensembling has a 0.2 \textsc{Comet} improvement from an 0.5 LLM increase.
+Ensembling with or without the domain information in the prompt outperforms either the MT and LLM models alone.
+For TED, the LLM is stronger than the dedicated MT models, in contrast to our main results.\footnote{In this work, we used the $\lambda$ set on the general validation set.
+Re-sweeping for each specific domain could lead to improved performance.} While our dedicated MT models were not trained translation for this specific domain, the LLM likely exposed to monolingual data in this domain.
+This highlights the complementary strengths of each paradigm---the ensemble leverages both.